 When a student of the DACC community experiences a situation or a conflict in which the student thinks his/her rights have not been fully recognized or have been compromised in some manner, the student may resolve the conflict or his/her perceived grievance by following the College's process for the resolution of grievances.
 Grievances may be resolved on an informal basis or formal basis.
 Every attempt will be made to resolve grievances at the point of origin on an informal basis.
 However, students have the right to end the informal process at any time and begin the formal process.
 Both the informal and formal processes with respect to Student Complaint/Grievances and Resolution Procedures are presented in the DACC Student Handbook.
-Students may also contact the Dean of Student Services (Stacy Ehmen, 217-443-8746, Lincoln Hall, Room 108) for guidance in the complaint/grievance process.
+Students may also contact the Vice President of Student Services (Stacy Ehmen, 217-443-8746, Lincoln Hall, Room 108) for guidance in the complaint/grievance process.

 Any full or part-time student may submit a "formal" complaint in writing to the Dean of Student Services (217-443-8746, Lincoln Hall, Room 104H) or by submitting an electronic report through the DACC website at DACC Complaint/Grievance form.
 The Dean will acknowledge receipt of the complaint, conduct an investigation, and respond to the student in a reasonable amount of time.
 Students may contact the Dean of Student Services at any point in time for guidance or to file a report directly.
 Additional parties may be included in the process based on College procedures noted in the DACC Student Handbook.

 The College expects students and stakeholders to utilize the college’s informal or formal grievance procedures to address their concerns and/or complaints.
 However, if a student or stakeholder believes that the College has not followed their stated procedures or has not adequately addressed their concerns, the following entities may be contacted for further resolution: